thisisjonchen/S24HackPSU-Roa/README.md

   -If the road temp is below freezing, return a 2 \
   -Wind speed (meters/second) – 2 \
   -Speed of the car is accounted as a multiplier \
-  -Since bad conditions can be handled if the speed limit is low, or if less worse conditions can still be dangerous because you are traveling quickly
+Since bad conditions can be handled if the speed limit is low, or if less worse conditions can still be dangerous because you are traveling quickly

 ## Challenges
 Connecting the front/back end